-10.5.
+10.4.
 Tax obligations

-If you are registered for the Goods and Services Tax (GST), where applicable we will add GST to your grant payment and provide you with a recipient created tax invoice.
+We will add GST to your grant payment and provide you with a recipient created tax invoice.
 You are required to notify us if your GST registration status changes during the project period.
 GST does not apply to grant payments to government related entities2.